AstroNvim/docs/src/content/docs/configuration/getting_started.md

 ### Disabling a Plugin

-If you want to disable a plugin, it is also done with a plugin specification.
+Disabling a plugin is done with a plugin specification.
 Here is an example of disabling two plugins:

 ```
 return {